Drawing on Oxfordshire

 What is GPS Drawing?

-GPS receivers are mostly used to find where we are and where we want to go,
+GPS receivers are mostly used to find where we are and where we want

 but it can also record where we have been as a digital dot-to-dot drawing.